juanbracho/UT_Module23/readme.md

 • Data is stored in an SQLite database for ease of access and future processing.

 2. Data Preprocessing

 Cleaning:

 • Handles missing values and filters out inconsistencies.

 Feature Engineering:

 • Constructs new features such as moving averages (7-day, 14-day), volatility, and lagged values.

 Normalization:

 • Scales features using MinMaxScaler or StandardScaler to prepare data for model input.

 3. Model Training

 LSTM Models:

 • Trains long short-term memory (LSTM) models for time-series predictions.

 • Leverages sequential data to capture trends and patterns over time.

-	Linear Regression:
+Linear Regression Models:

 • Implements traditional linear regression for baseline comparisons.

 • Trains models on engineered features to assess their contribution.

-	Random Forest Regressors:
+Random Forest Models:

 • Utilizes ensemble learning to improve prediction stability and accuracy.

 • Captures non-linear relationships in the dataset.

 4. Model Evaluation

 Metrics:

 • Mean Squared Error (MSE):

 	 • Definition:

-	   •Measures the average squared difference between actual and predicted values.
+	   • Measures the average squared difference between actual and predicted values.

 	 • Significance: